 A few weeks ago M and I had the opportunity to visit Dar Les Cigognes in Marrakech and do a private cooking class.
 We make and eat Moroccan food regularly but were very excited to choose our own menu, make it with the help of the very experienced Moroccan cooks, and of course eat it!
-Dar Les Cigognes offers private cooking classes for small to medium sized groups and everything is completely customizable – a great perk for those with food allergies.
+Dar Les Cigognes offers private cooking classes for small to medium sized groups and everything is completely customizable – a great perk for those with food allergies during a visit to Marrakech.
 We met promptly at 10am, decided on our menu, and set off to visit the local bread oven, market, and spice shops.

 While this wasn’t all new to us as we live in Marrakech and are a part of the daily way of life, we both commented that it would be a lot of fun for visitors to get to see all of these life basics that make our life here different than anywhere else.
 When we stopped at the spice market in the mellah, we learned a fun trick about saffron.
 Many places will try to pass off bad saffron as authentic but there’s a way to tell.
 Rub a few threads into a piece of paper with a little bit of saliva.
 If it barely makes a color or just a light yellow (like above), it’s not good.
 The color should be much brighter.